darshanvikramshivadas/neuroscan/README.md

-# Alzheimer's Detection Through Brain Imaging Using Deep Learning Models
+# Alzheimer's Detection through Brain Imaging using Deep Learning Models

 This project detects Alzheimer's disease using deep learning techniques (CNN and RNN) from brain imaging data.
 It provides a web interface where users can upload brain scans and get a diagnosis.